Karl O'Dwyer

-Karl O'Dwyer is a former footballer from Waterville in South Co Kerry.
+Karl O'Dwyer is a former footballer from Waterville in south County Kerry.
 He played with the Kerry team that were shocked by Clare in the final of the 1992 Munster Senior Football Championship.
 He later played with Kildare and had much success when his father Mick was manager.
 In 1998 he helped Kildare to their first Leinster Senior Football Championship title since 1956, he later helped his team to a first All Ireland final since 1928 but lost out to Galway on the day.
 In the semi-final Kildare beat O' Dwyers native Kerry.
-At the end of the year, he picked up an All Stars Award at Full Forward.
+At the end of the year, he picked up an All Stars Award at full forward.
 In 2000 he once again helped Kildare to a Leinster title.
 O'Dwyer retired from inter-county in 2002 following Kildare's defeat to Kerry in the All-Ireland Qualifiers.